 - 6Your Brand, Products, or Services Have Changed

 - 7Your Competitors Have Redesigned Their Websites

 1. Your Site Takes a Long Time to Load

-You run the risk of losing half your potential customers if your website pages take a long time.
-Test the speed manually by loading and reloading your website pages.
+Using Google’s PageSpeed Insights test, you can see how your website is performing and get the insight to know if it’s time for a website redesign.
 Be sure to try it on computers and mobile devices, so that you can be sure that your site is loading quickly on multiple different devices.

-5. Visitors Do Not Stay on Your Site for Very Long
+3. Visitors Don’t Stay on Your Site for Very Long

 7. Your Competitors Have Redesigned Their Websites